cs100/template-lab-x-github-actions/README.md

 And add tests to each test suite to properly test each function.
 This will probably require ~3 - 6 tests per suite.

 ### Deliverables
 You should have a branch `<netid>/passing_tests` and `<netid>/failing_tests` in your repository and they should be passing (green check) and failing (red X) respectively.
-The YAML file and test files should be identical between these two repositories, the only difference should be in the `Rectangle` source code that you have written. **Don't** change the *expected* results of the tests to create a failure.
+The YAML file and test files should be identical between these two branches, the only difference should be in the `Rectangle` source code that you have written. **Don't** change the *expected* results of the tests to create a failure.
 You do not need to fail **every** test, or even every suite, but you should be able explain what you did to cause the failure.

 You will need to show each of these branches to your TA and discuss (1) your YAML file, (2) the tests you wrote and (3) the process to merge one of the branches into your `main` branch.
 Once you have done this, and the TA is satisfied you understand the concepts, they will sign off on the lab.